coherentsolutionsinc/anywhere-configuration/README.md

     })
 ```

 **Configuration adapter** is a "bridge" between configuration engine and configuration source.
-In code configuration adapter is represented by `IAnyWhereConfigurationAdapter` interface:
+It is represented by `IAnyWhereConfigurationAdapter` interface:

 ``` csharp
 public interface IAnyWhereConfigurationAdapter